danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

 Let's keep our fingers crossed that iOS 17 adds many of these features when it launches in a few weeks.
+Native code beats these custom hacks.

 I have added these types and extensions to a new open-source library - [DocumentKit]({{project.url}}).
 Feel free to try it out and let me know what you think.